Rodgerabhi/Hacktober-Fest-2k20/README.md

 # Hacktober-Fest-2k20 - amazing project
-This repo is to complete Hacktober Fest 2020.
+This repository is to complete Hacktober Fest 2021.
 I will gladly accept any pull requests.

 > Trick to Do this.